 To access the Research.gov Proposal Submission System:

 Yes, InCommon access login credentials can be used.
 From the Research.gov Sign In page, select your organization from the organization drop-down menu to be taken to the InCommon Log In page for your organization.
-(Note: Only InCommon Federation participants can use their organization-issued credentials to sign in to Research.gov.
-If you are signing in with your organization-issued credentials, you will be prompted to link your credentials to your NSF ID if they are not already linked.)
+Only InCommon Federation participants can use their organization-issued credentials to sign in to Research.gov.
+If you are signing in with your organization-issued credentials, you will be prompted to link your credentials to your NSF ID if they are not already linked.

 Can Login.gov credentials be used to access the Research.gov Proposal Submission System?